shravanbishnoi/LeetCode-GFG/README.md

   - Find missing number in an array
   - Creat multiple tables in Postgres
   - Delete multiple tables in Postgres
   - Reverse words in a list of string
+  - Increasing Triplet Subsequence